Odense Light Rail: Planning

-In August 2012, the competition for the design and visualization consultancy for the Odense Tramway was won by a team consisting of Niras, PLH Architects, Atelier Villes & Paysages and MBD Design.
-The team will create a design coherence of the tramway line's first stage of 14.5 km and be responsible for its integration of the light rail in the existing urban environment.
+In August 2012, the competition for the design of the Odense Tramway was won by a team consisting of Niras, PLH Architects, Atelier Villes & Paysages and MBD Design.
+The team was awarded a contract to create a plan of the tramway line's first stage of 14.5 km, as well as its integration in the existing urban environment.

-In March 2015, Parsons Brinckerhoff won the contract for project management, and strategic and economic advice.
-COWI was selected as technical advisor.
+In March 2015, Parsons Brinckerhoff was awarded the contract for project management and economic advice.
+COWI was selected as the project's technical advisor.